-Free, hot, buttered, Corn-on-the-Cob is a 52nd year tradition at the Morden Corn and Apple Festival.
+Free, hot delicious corn-on-the-cob is an annual tradition at the Morden Corn & Apple Festival.
 In the early years we grew the specialty corn ourselves but the demand soon outstripped our ability to produce it.
 Later the local Kinsmen and Lions Clubs took over the task until even they were unable to keep up.

-Now the special, sweet brand of corn is grown locally by Marcus Wiebe, Zach Wiebe and Kevin Dalke in specially timed plots to ensure plenty of perfect corn at festival time, no matter what kind of growing season we have had.
+Now the special, sweet brand of corn is grown locally by Covenant Growers in specially timed plots to ensure plenty of perfect corn at festival time, no matter what kind of growing season we have had.

 The husked corn is then cooked in water that is steam heated by an antique steam engine provided and operated by licensed volunteers from the Pembina Thresherman’s Museum.

-Step up and taste the best corn in the world – and we’re not exagerating!!
+Step up and taste the best corn in the world – and we’re not exaggerating!

 FREE, ICE COLD APPLE JUICE

-In 2004 Morden was honoured when a new variety of apple tree was developed and named for the Corn and Apple Festival.
-The fruit of the “Morden Festival” ripens in late summer, a week earlier than the ‘Goodland’ so that it is ready for the Corn and Apple Festival.
+In 2004 Morden was honoured when a new variety of apple tree was developed and named for the Morden Corn & Apple Festival.
+The fruit of the “Morden Festival” ripens in late summer, a week earlier than the ‘Goodland’ so that it is ready for the Morden Corn & Apple Festival.
 The apples are sweeter than the ‘Goodland’ and are approximately the same size.